Mostafamahmoud12824/currency-converter/README.md

 Tkinter: To create the GUI components of this app, ranging from the widgets to the window.
 Requests: To get the HTTP requests to communicate with the servers of the ExchangeRate API directly.

+This is a currency converter created by scraping "https://www.x-rates.com".

+This converter allows you to convert 96 different currencies to each other.
+You can both see the converted amount and unit price.

+`BeautifulSoup` , `tkinter and 'requests' libraries are required.